 We make all our qualifications as accessible as possible and have a comprehensive range of services to support all our students.
 The BA (Honours) Social Work (Wales) uses a variety of study materials and has the following elements:

 - studying a mixture of printed and online material – online learning resources may include websites, audio/video media clips, and interactive activities such as online quizzes

 - working in a group with other students

 - continuous and end-of-module assessment in the form of essays, short answer questions, and in some cases an examination

 - using feedback: continuous assessment involves receiving detailed feedback on your work from your tutor and using this feedback to improve your performance

 - engagement with learning and assessment within a pre-determined schedule or timetable – time management will be needed during your studies and the University will help you to develop these skills throughout your degree.

-In addition to above, there are entry requirements for this qualification which include medical criteria; the regulatory body for the BA (Honours) Social Work (Wales) – the SCW – has guidance on health and disability relating to fitness for professional practice.
+In addition to above, the regulatory body for the BA (Honours) Social Work (Wales), Social Care Wales (SCW), has guidance on health and disability relating to fitness for professional practice.

 For more detailed information, see the Accessibility Statements on individual module descriptions.
 If you feel you may need additional support, visit Disability support to find more about what we offer.